Skip to content

 At the board’s September meetings, armed officers asked those attempting to enter the district’s administration building to show photo ID.
 Officials said they were prioritizing Souderton residents’ entry.

-The citizens also objected to the board’s move to hold the meeting at the district’s administrative building, which only holds 110 people.
+The citizens also objected to the board’s move to hold the meeting at the district’s administrative building, which holds only 110 people.
 In the past, it has held some meetings at Indian Valley Middle School, which holds more than 500.
-(Souderton also does not livestream or record its meetings, so members of the public who cannot attend in person can’t watch from home.)
+(Souderton does not livestream or record its meetings, so members of the public who cannot attend in person can’t watch from home.)

 On Tuesday night, Jeffrey Sultanik, the district’s lawyer, told Joy Ramsingh, who represents Young and Kratz, that the ID policy would not be in place for a Wednesday board committee meeting — though he indicated the district did not believe the suit had merit.